Programs : Brochure

 |Program Manager||Katherine Kroeger | firstname.lastname@example.org|

-Grand Challenges (GCs) are the big problems facing humanity -- things like food security, clean energy, and poverty.
-The Grand Challenge Impact Lab (UW-GCIL) is a new UW study abroad experience that empowers students to address GCs.
+Grand Challenges (GCs) are the big problems facing humanity -- things like food security, clean energy, and poverty eradication.
+The Grand Challenge Impact Lab (UW-GCIL) empowers students to address GCs.

 The UW-GCIL course is divided into two parts:

 • Weeks 1-4: Students learn about GCs such as food security, clean water, and public health.
 Local professionals share insights into how communities in Bangalore experience GCs and the approaches that have succeeded and failed in addressing them.
 Students will also learn entrepreneurship skills such as design thinking and lean startup, which can help in designing effective strategies for GCs.

 • Weeks 5-10: Students work in interdisciplinary teams, in a local organization, to understand and address GCs.
 Teams identify a population or community experiencing the GCs, define the GC problem facing that population, consider potential solutions, and design solutions to meet the populations' needs.
 Students will be placed in a local organization with experience with that GC, and will work with local mentors and UW faculty mentors.

 Bangalore, India is an excellent place for studying GCs: there are many problems present, and a wealth of organizations and expertise working on solutions.
 Bangalore is a globally-connected city with amenities and connections to the US, a pleasant climate and environment, and good infrastructure (roads, airport, hospitals, restaurants), and is friendly to English-speakers.

 To learn more and view photos from students in the 2018 program, visit the GCIL-2018 blog, the GCIL social media sites (Instagram, Facebook, Twitter) and the GCIL website.